 One of the most important parts of a plant is the part you can’t see.
 Roots are absolutely vital to a plant’s health, and if the roots are sick, the plant is sick.
-But how can you tell if roots are healthy?
+How can you tell if roots are healthy though?
 Keep reading to learn about identifying healthy roots and growing healthy roots.

 Importance of Healthy Roots